SabeloMkhwanzi/evmos-dash-dashlytics/README.md

 ### Get Top pools by price volume liquidity

 API method `/9001/xy=k/evmoswap/pools` can be used to get information on tokens by price, volume, liquidity,
-- notes: we simply by providing the name of the exchange `/evmoswap/` and the correct chainID (9001 = Evmos_mainnet) `/9001/` for the blockchain, lastly your Api key from [Covalent](https://www.covalenthq.com/) you provided on .env.local as a variables `/?&key=${APIKey}`  As a result, these endpoints enable you to access any DEX-related protocol in a matter of minutes, Super great!😊
+- notes: we simply provide the name of the exchange `/evmoswap/` and the correct chainID (9001 = Evmos_mainnet) `/9001/` for the blockchain.
+Lastly your Api key from [Covalent](https://www.covalenthq.com/) you provided on .env.local as a variables `/?&key=${APIKey}` ,as a result, these endpoints enable you to access any DEX-related protocol in a matter of minutes, Super great!😊

 ```js
 const APIKey = process.env.NEXT_PUBLIC_COVALENTKEY;